function to specify what happens when button is pressed def printToggle( value ): if value: # if value is True, push toggle is on print "Yes" # replace this with whatever you want done when on else: # else value is False (i.e., push toggle is off) print "No" # replace this with whatever you want don

-A toggle is specified by two diagonal corners, its beginning state, the function to call when the user interacts with it, its various colors (background, foreground, and outline), and outline thickness.
+Toggle objects are created using the following function.
+A toggle is specified by two diagonal corners, its beginning state, the function to call when the user presses it, its various colors (background, foreground, and outline), and outline thickness.

 You can create a toggle as follows: